11 Things to know when Moving to Alberta

 1. What are the first steps to take upon arrival in Alberta?

 - Apply for the Alberta Health Care Insurance Plan (AHCIP).
 You’ll have to download the AHCIP Registration form and bring it to the registry agent office.
 The health card will then be processed within 5 days.
+Just like the rest of Canada, healthcare is free in Alberta.

 - Apply for a Driver’s License by contacting your nearest Alberta Registry Agent.